-Iowa Methodist Medical Center was established in 1901 in a single building.
+Iowa Methodist Medical Center, a service of UnityPoint Health - Des Moines, was established in 1901 in a single building.
 Today, Iowa Methodist has become an important regional medical center and teaching hospital.
 Located in downtown Des Moines on a 42-acre campus, Iowa Methodist employs nearly 4,000 people and has 370 staffed beds.

 Iowa Methodist is well known throughout the Midwest for cancer care.
 In 1956, it opened Des Moines' first radiation therapy department.
 In 1993, the John Stoddard Cancer Center became the first Central Iowa facility to house all radiation, oncology and ancillary services in one location.

 Iowa Methodist performed the first open-heart procedure outside of the Mayo Clinic in 1956 and continues to deliver superb cardiology and vascular care.
 Our cardiac care team performs hundreds of open-heart surgeries each year, as well as other important procedures to correct valvular and coronary diseases.
 We offer a complete cardiac care program to diagnose, treat and manage heart problems.

 Iowa Methodist is one of two Level I Trauma Centers in the state of Iowa.
 Life Flight, the air ambulance program for Iowa Methodist, began in 1979 and continues to fly hundreds of vital missions per year.

 Younker Rehabilitation Center is the largest, most comprehensive physical rehabilitation program in Central Iowa, providing a wide range of inpatient and outpatient care.